Hilbert polynomial of length functions: Introduction

-Besides, we consider in \S\ref{sec:fine} a finer version of the Hilbert series where the grading is no longer in $\N$ but in some suitable monoid $\Gamma$.
+Moreover, in \S\ref{sec:fine}, we consider a finer version of the Hilbert series where the grading is given by a suitable monoid $\Gamma$ instead of $\N$.

-Most of the proof are either adaption of ``classical'' proof about Hilbert series and polynomials to this setting, or quite straightforward: hence we often skip them.
+We mostly adapt well-known results about Hilbert series and polynomials to our setting, or prove them by simple arguments.
+Therefore, we omit some proofs for brevity.

-In most of our results, we assume that $R$ is Noetherian.
-We think it may be possible to generalize them to some non Noetherian rings (see the Appendices); however, we don't have (yet) a working theory of ``Noetherianity-up-to-$\lambda$'' for rings, so we could not go far in this direction of inquiry.
-Without any assumption of Noetherianity it's not clear if a Hilbert polynomial exists at all: on the other hand, the algebraic entropy (and its intrinsic version) for non-Noetherian rings has already been studied (see \eg \cites{SV:15, SV:19}).
+In most of the results, we assume that $R$ is Noetherian ring (or at least that the relevant modules are Noetherian).

+We conjecture that some of our results can be extended to non-Noetherian rings.
+However, we lack a satisfactory notion of ``Noetherianity with respect to $\lambda$'' for rings, which prevents us from pursuing this direction further.
+We remark that, without any Noetherian assumption, a Hilbert polynomial may not exist (see \S\ref{subsec:ex-noetherian}).
+On the other hand, the algebraic entropy and its intrinsic version have been studied for non-Noetherian rings (see \eg \cites{SV:15, SV:19}).

-It would be interesting to consider the cases when either the ring $R$ or the algebra $S$ are not commutative (\cf \cite{Northcott:68} for the case when $R$ is not commutative, and \cites{DFG, Virili:19} for the case when $S$ is not commutative): some partial results are in Appendix~\ref{sec:noncommutative-hat}; we think that most results (except possibly Proposition~\ref{prop:cosmall} and its corollaries) generalize to the case when $R$ is non-commutative; however, we mostly avoided this line of inquiry due to our lack of familiarity with non-commutative rings.
+We also leave as an open problem the case when either $R$ or $S$ are non\hyph{}commutative rings.
+See \cite{Northcott:68} for the case when $R$ is not commutative, and \cites{DFG, Virili:19} for the case when $S$ is not commutative.
+Some partial results are in Appendix~\ref{sec:noncommutative-hat}.

+We believe that most results (except possibly Proposition~\ref{prop:cosmall} and its corollaries) can be generalized to the case when $R$ is non-commutative, but we do not explore this possibility here due to our limited expertise in non-commutative rings.